 You should consider contacting a nonprofit credit counseling agency for information about dealing with mortgage and other debt.

-But there are ways to reduce payments in emergencies, and your lender will probably be ready to discuss them with you.
+But there are ways to reduce payments in emergencies, and your lender probably will be ready to discuss them with you.
 It’s important that you provide evidence of your ability to resume making payments after a short-term crisis has passed.

-If you lack a plan, or your income has fallen below what is needed to pay your mortgage long term, it is less likely a lender will offer relief.
+If you lack a plan, or your income has fallen below what is needed to pay your mortgage long term, it is less likely a lender will offer mortgage relief.

 Mortgage Loan Modifications